 Of course, staff should show flexibility and commitment to make new arrangements work.
 However, it is not reasonable to expect staff to undertake significant additional work, or take on extra responsibilities, without remuneration.

-It goes without saying that increased cleaning by the dedicated cleaning staff should be paid.
-Where this service is contracted-out, schools should ensure that staff are properly remunerated for any additional work.
+Increased cleaning by dedicated cleaning staff should be paid.
+Where this service is contracted-out, schools should ensure staff are properly remunerated for any additional work.

 Further information and advice

-Foreign & Commonwealth Office for the latest on travel to and from other countries.
+Foreign and Commonwealth Office: Travel to and from other countries.